Processing Overseas Loss And Grief As An Expat

 …No matter how hard or long you grieve, it has no correlation with how much you loved this person.

 If you feel there is no progress with your grief, then you may be suffering from ‘complicated grief’ or ‘unresolved grief.’
-In this case, therapy can be a powerful resolution in easing your symptoms.
+In this case, therapy can be a powerful way to ease your symptoms.

-If you’re looking for professional guidance, Dr. Mira Simic-Yamashita can be reached through her website.
+If you’re looking for professional guidance about overseas loss and grief, Dr. Mira Simic-Yamashita can be reached through her website.